HenrikSamuelsson/c-how-to-program-8th-global/content/solutions/chapter-02/solution-02-07/solution-02-07.md

 Intention is here to add a comment to the source code but back slashes have been used instead of forward slashes.

 It is unfortunately common to not use punctuation in comments.
-This is just due to laziness.
+This is just due to plain laziness.
 Comments are written in English and should hence use punctuation because this is part of the English language.

 A corrected version can be the following.